DIY Doorstep Photography

 Step 4 - Start Shooting

 Get everyone involved.
-If you have kids interact with them, tickle them or tell jokes to make them laugh.
+Capturing moments with all family members, including children, parents, and even pets, makes the photos more meaningful.
+If you have kids, interact with them, tickle them, or tell jokes to make them laugh.
+Including your mother, son, or daughter in the family doorstep photo helps preserve special memories.
 Keep snapping, take loads of photos so that you can select the best ones later.
+These little bits of everyday life and the people you love are what make doorstep portraits so special.
 This might mean running back and forth to activate the self timer but that’s part of the fun.

-We don’t have kids so we got our fur baby involved.
+We don’t have children, so we got our fur baby involved.

 A collage of a couple with a baby photographed on the doorstep of a brick house, showcasing doorstep photography in East Kilbride

-You don’t have to shoot your doorstep photograph straight on.
+You don’t have to shoot your doorstep photo straight on.
 You might find a more interesting angle by moving the camera.
+Try creative angles, such as shooting from above or including background elements like roses to add visual interest.

 A couple with a dog poses happily on their doorstep in Glasgow, showcasing doorstep photography with a cozy home setting